Retreating oil shares drag European stocks lower

 UBS’s client activity shows Italy enjoying its biggest inflows in four years, while clients also turned net buyers of European equities for the first time in six months.

-Germany’s DAX ended flat, with K+S jumping 8.2 percent on speculation that potash prices won’t drop as much as expected following the breakup of the world’s largest producer cartel.
+Germany’s DAX eked out gains, up 0.03 percent, led by a 9 percent rally in K+S on speculation that potash prices won’t drop as much as expected following the breakup of the world’s largest producer cartel.

 Shares in K+S had plummeted 40 percent after Uralkali , Russia’s largest potash producer, in July predicted a decline of more then 25 percent in the potash price after abandoning its export joint venture with Belaruskali of Belarus.